Skip to main content

 "These vehicles had been sold through the dealership or were advertised for sale.
 As well, an additional vehicle was located that was determined to be proceeds of crime," RCMP said in a news release.

-Stella is charged with money laundering, possession of property obtained by crime for the purpose of trafficking, fraud over $5,000, possession of property obtained by crime, two counts of trafficking in property obtained by crime and forgery.
+Stella, the owner of the business, is charged with money laundering, possession of property obtained by crime for the purpose of trafficking, fraud over $5,000, possession of property obtained by crime, two counts of trafficking in property obtained by crime and forgery.

-RCMP said they've reached out to the Alberta Motor Vehicle Industry Council to contact customers of the dealership.
+RCMP said they've reached out to the Alberta Motor Vehicle Industry Council (AMVIC) to contact customers of the dealership.

 Stella was released from custody on a promise to appear in the Alberta Court of Justice in Airdrie on Oct.
 23.